Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 -

-Topical minoxidil: Minoxidil is a medication that is applied directly to the scalp and has been shown to be effective in stimulating hair growth in some people with alopecia areata.
+Topical minoxidil: Minoxidil is a medication that is applied directly to the scalp and is effective in stimulating hair growth in some people with alopecia areata.

 -

-Light therapy: Some studies have shown that phototherapy, or light therapy, may be helpful in treating alopecia areata.
+Light therapy: Some studies have shown that phototherapy, or light therapy, may help treat alopecia areata.

 -